 Special applications

-Industrial plants, bridges, tanks: steel shear for profiles, cutting torch for deconstruction-oriented openings, combinable with pulverizers and splitting technology.
+Industrial plants, bridges, tanks: steel shears for profiles, cutting torch for deconstruction-oriented openings, combinable with pulverizers and splitting technology.
+Interfaces with process media and residual contents are clarified before cutting to avoid secondary hazards.

 Practice-oriented procedures for site management